Calindra/cartesi-drand/README.md

 The DApp’s owner can run an instance of the Convenience API to provide this random number functionality.

+## Middleware

+The middleware provides 2 endpoints

+**/finish**
+Replace the Rollup's finish endpoint with this one.
+Example: http://localhost:8080/finish

+**/random?timestamp=[timestamp]**
+Call this one to get a seed from Drand.
+Example: http://localhost:8080/random?timestamp=1692129529
+It will return 404 when the seed isn't available.

 ## How to run

 Start the Rollups in host mode: